-As the kids head back to school, September and October offer incredible weather, September just as good as august, but lower prices and lower crowds, water temps can even hit their highest in these months.
-As November approaches the risk of storms and rains increase, and as the Whales and Holidays approach prices to creep up again, but you will find bargains in November.
+As the kids head back to school, September and October offer incredible weather, September is just as good as august, but with lower prices and lower crowds, water temps can even hit their highest in these months.
+As November approaches the risk of storms and rain increases, and as the Whales and Holidays approach prices creep up again, but you will find bargains in November.

-December offers some of the poorest weather, but in Maui, that is still a long way of bad weather, rainfall increases and the chance of big swells increases which can negatively affect snorkeling and ocean activities.
+December offers some of the poorest weather, but in Maui, that is still a long way of bad weather, rainfall increases, and the chance of big swells increases which can negatively affect snorkeling and ocean activities.
 The Whales season is in full swing and the Island is still an awesome place to visit.
 As people are really busy with Christmas and holiday planning you can find some real bargains before the big day.
-After that New year, January, February and early March is peak season and prices will be at their highest.
+After that New year, January, February, and early March are peak seasons and prices will be at their highest.